 In addition, the parent or guardian agrees to pay the disenrollment fee or the remaining unpaid amount of the annual tuition, whichever is less, if the student is disenrolled for any reason other than military transfers outside the state or moving off island.
-If a Notice of Withdrawal is submitted to the office, between the time of registration and June 1, 2023, parents will forfeit the registration fee and tuition deposit.
-They will not be assessed the \$1,100.00 withdrawal fee.
-However, if the Notice of Withdrawal is submitted after June 1, 2023, parents will forfeit their registration fee, tuition deposit, and will also be assessed the \$1,100.00 withdrawal fee or the remainder of the tuition, whichever is less.
+If a Notice of Withdrawal is submitted to the office, between the time of registration and May 31, 2024, parents will forfeit the registration fee.
+They will not be assessed the \$1,200,00 withdrawal fee.
+However, if the Notice of Withdrawal is submitted on or after June 1, 2024, parents will forfeit their registration fee, and will also be assessed the \$1,200.00 withdrawal fee or the remainder of the tuition, whichever is less.
 If a Notice of Withdrawal is submitted prior to the first day of school, due to military orders or moving off island, families will receive reimbursement for all tuition paid; however, they will forfeit their registration fee.
-15 school day-withdrawal notification must be given for transfer from the State of Hawai'i to avoid being held responsible for an additional month's tuition installment.
+Fifteen (15) school days-withdrawal notification must be given for transfer from the State of Hawai'i to avoid being held responsible for an additional month's tuition installment.
 The full year's tuition must be paid for students who receive full credit for the academic year.
 There will be no proration of tuition or refunds if the student's date of withdrawal (the later of the date listed on the notice of withdrawal or the date the notice was submitted plus 15 school days) is on or after the 21st day of the 4th quarter, (45% of completion of the 4th quarter).